GirishInTech/Full_Stack_EL/README.md

 1. **Register as Student**
    - Go to `/register`
-   - Create student account with skills
+   - Create student account with skills and optional phone number

 2. **View Events**
    - Browse dashboard